ingelity/nativescript-dictionary/README.md

 1) Setup nativescript on your OS (https://docs.nativescript.org/start/quick-setup).
 2) From this app's root directory run "npm i" to install required node modules.
-3) To generate the app run "npm run build" and then take the file from "platforms/android/app/build/outputs/apk/debug/app-debug.apk".
+3) To generate the app run "npm run build" and then "npm run copy" to extract the NativescriptDictionary.apk file.
 4) Copy the file to your phone where you can click on it to install the app.

 ## User guide